A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations

 In the SC membrane, the relation between diffusivity and permeability is more nuanced.
 For water, the RTA- and PACF-based permeabilities are similar.
 In this case, the higher RTA-derived diffusivities in the membrane interior are partially compensated by higher ABF-derived free-energy barriers.
 For acetone, by contrast, the RTA and PACF diffusivity profiles are nearly identical, but the permeabilities differ substantially because the ABF-derived PMF is appreciably higher than the US-derived PMF in the barrier regions.
 Here, the difference in permeability is therefore dominated by the PMF rather than by the diffusivity.
 For 6-MHO, the RTA- and PACF-based permeabilities are again very similar.
 In this case, differences in PMF and diffusivity act in opposite directions and largely cancel.

 These comparisons show that permeability differences between methods should not be interpreted solely in terms of $D(z)$.
-The uniformly higher VACF-based permeabilities reflect the systematically larger effective transport rates predicted by that estimator, whereas differences between the RTA and PACF approaches depend more sensitively on the balance between diffusivity and free-energy barriers in each system.
+Rather, they reflect differences in the complete PMF--diffusivity pairs entering the ISD model.
+The uniformly higher VACF-based permeabilities arise from the systematically larger effective transport rates predicted by that estimator, whereas differences between the RTA and PACF approaches depend sensitively on the interplay between diffusivity and free-energy barriers in each system.
 Because the ISD expression weights barrier regions exponentially through $e^{\beta F(z)}$, even modest PMF differences can produce substantial changes in the predicted permeability.
-The permeability coefficients therefore probe the internal consistency of the full PMF--diffusivity description rather than the diffusivity profile in isolation.
+The permeability coefficients therefore probe the internal consistency of the full reduced stochastic description rather than the diffusivity profile in isolation.

-Overall, the RTA yields permeability estimates that are physically consistent with the system-specific PMF and diffusivity trends discussed above.
-Together with the improved propagator-level agreement observed in the membrane systems, these results support residence-time analysis as a robust framework for estimating transport coefficients in complex membrane environments.